brunokoga/Montevideo/ultimateMagic_dir/spellcastingClassOptions/ranger.md

 **Effect** The trap poisons the creature that triggers it.
 If it is a supernatural trap, the poison deals 1d2 Con damage per round for 6 rounds.
 If it is an extraordinary trap, the ranger must provide 1 dose of contact, inhaled, or injury poison when setting the trap, and the trap uses that poison's effects and DC.

-Sleet Trap (Su
+Sleet Trap (Su)

 Effects

-**Effect** The detonating trap creates a 20-foot-radius burst of sleet with the effects of a _ [sleet storm](spell_dir/sleetStorm#_sleet-storm)_.
+**Effect** The detonating trap creates a 20-foot-radius burst of sleet with the effects of a _ [sleet storm](spells/sleetStorm#_sleet-storm)_.
 The driving sleet lasts for 1 round, but the icy ground persists for 1 round per ranger level.

 Snare Trap (Ex or Su)

 Effects

-**Effect** The trap constricts around a limb or other part of the triggering creature's body (Reflex avoids.
+**Effect** The trap constricts around a limb or other part of the triggering creature's body (Reflex avoids).
 The creature cannot move from the location of the trap, unless the ranger included a “leash” when setting the trap, in which case the creature is limited to the length of the leash.
-The trapped creature can escape with an [Escape Artist](skill_dir/escapeArtist#_escape-artist) check (DC equal to the trap's DC as a full-round action.
+The trapped creature can escape with an [Escape Artist](skill_dir/escapeArtist#_escape-artist) check (DC equal to the trap's DC) as a full-round action.
 The trap or its leash has a number of hit points equal to 1/2 the ranger's level, or can be burst as a full-round action with a DC 25 Strength check.
 The trap can hold up to a Medium creature; each extra daily use of the ranger's trap ability spent when the trap is set increases the maximum size of creature the trap can hold.
 At the ranger's option, if there is a tall object or structure nearby, she can have the trap lift the creature.

 Swarm Trap (Ex or Su)